 When you think of a heart attack, you may have an image in your mind of someone – typically a man – suddenly folded over and clutching their chest.
-After all, this is how it's often portrayed in many movies and TV shows.
-But while this can be the case, the signs of a heart attack may be much more subtle.
+After all, this is how it's often shown in movies and TV shows.
+But while this can be the case, you can feel a heart attack in other ways.

 Heart attack, also called myocardial infarction, is a leading killer of men and women in the United States.
-Fortunately, there are treatments that can save lives and help people live an active life.
-But this hinges on getting timely care.
+The good news is that treatments can save lives and help people live an active life after a heart attack.
+But getting care quickly is the key.

-More than 800,000 Americans have a heart attack each year.
-A heart attack happens when the heart's blood supply is suddenly cut off.
-When this happens, the heart muscle is starved of oxygen-rich blood.
-In just a short period of time, part of the heart can be damaged or die and scar tissue forms.
-That's why immediate care is critical—it can spare your heart and save your life.
+During a heart attack, the heart's blood supply is suddenly cut off.
+When this happens, the heart muscle doesn’t get enough oxygen-rich blood.
+In a short period of time, part of the heart can be damaged or die.
+That's why immediate care is so important – it can spare your heart and save your life.
 If your heart has a lot of damage, it can be very weak.

-Most often, heart attacks result from a build up of plaque inside the coronary artery (atherosclerosis).
+Most often, heart attacks result from a buildup of plaque inside the coronary artery (atherosclerosis).
 When the plaque breaks away inside of the artery, a blood clot can form, blocking blood flow through a coronary artery.
-Two less common causes of heart attacks are an intense, prolonged spasm of the coronary artery or a tear in the artery wall (called spontaneous coronary artery dissection), both of which can reduce blood flow to the heart muscle.
+Less common causes of heart attacks include an intense spasm of the coronary artery that lasts a long time or a tear in the artery wall (called spontaneous coronary artery dissection).
+Both of these can reduce blood flow to the heart muscle.

 Heart attacks are linked to heart failure and possibly life-threatening problems with how the heart beats (arrhythmias).